Minime998/obsidian-vault/600-uni-notes/HI209/lecture-03-the-gilded-age.md

 ### Blackface as Caricature

-White people wanted a genouine experice but they only got caricatures
+White people wanted a genuine experience but they only got caricatures
-- black women seen as more masculen
+- black women seen as more masculine
-- there was black actors as wre
+- there was black actors as well

+### Racialized Stereotypes

+Two types
+- happy slave
+- black city character (shown as lazy but thinks highly of themselves)